Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Highest weight representation of BMS realized on

 where $r$ denotes the number of operators in a multiplet.
 Correspondingly, the primary state should be denoted as $\ket{\Delta, \boldsymbol{\xi}}$.
 Following the same approach as the previous subsections, one can derive that

+where the highest weight state $\ket{\Delta, \boldsymbol{\xi}}$ corresponds to the Carrollian primary field $\bar \phi_{\Delta, \boldsymbol{\xi}} (u,z)$ through the state-operator correspondence of the 2D Carrollian CFT.
 The multiplet structure prevents $M_0$ and $L_0$ from having a common eigenbasis if $r > 1$, as $\boldsymbol{\xi}$ cannot be diagonalized if the highest-weight multiplet has more than one component.
 Then, an HWR of BMS$_3$ realized on the 2D Carrollian manifold is composed of a multiplet primary state $\ket{\Delta, \boldsymbol{\xi}}$ and its descendants.
 In particular, for $r = 1$, i.e., the singlets, the primary states become the common eigenstates of $M_0, L_0$ with the eigenvalue $\xi, \Delta$ varying between different primary states.
 This differs from the HWR of BMS$_3$ realized on $S^1$, where the eigenvalue of $M_0$ is identical for all primary states.
 This is because supertranslations in the Carrollian case generate translations along the $u$-direction on the Carrollian manifold, requiring an additional quantum number, i.e., the boost charge $\xi$, to characterize the supertranslation and to distinguish different primary states.

-Comparing \eqref{eq:HW1d} with \eqref{eq:L0M0eigen}, the HWR of BMS$_3$ realized on $S^1$ is isomorphic to the HWR constructed from singlet primary states with $\xi = 1$ on a 2D Carrollian manifold.
-Based on the isomorphism, there are other connections between the results of the representations on $S^1$ and the 2D Carrollian manifold: the eigen-relation \eqref{eq:L0M0eigen}, the highest-weight character \eqref{eq:character1d}, the states in the highest-weight module (see Table \ref{tab:Vmod1d}), and the Gram matrices \eqref{eq:G0}-\eqref{eq:G2} match those of the module built from the $\Delta = h, \xi = 1$ singlet primary version of HWR in CarCFT$_2$ \cite{Bagchi:2019unf}.
+Comparing \eqref{eq:Carrolliantrans} and \eqref{eq:HWRCar2} with \eqref{eq:HW1d} and \eqref{eq:L0M0eigen}, the HWR of BMS$_3$ realized on $S^1$ is isomorphic to the HWR constructed from singlet primary states with $\xi = 1, \Delta = 0$ on a 2D Carrollian manifold.
+The map between them is the modified Mellin transform

+which connects the singlet Carrollian field $\bar \phi_{0,1} (u, z)$ to the primary field $\phi_h (z)$ on $S^1$, where this transform translates $u, u \p_u$ to $e^{\p_h}, h$, respectively.
+Therefore, the change of the conformal weight $h$ in CCFT$_1$ corresponds to a pure $u$-transform in the Carrollian manifold.
+The dictionary \eqref{eq:dictCCFT1} agrees with the discussions in \cite{Donnay:2022aba, Donnay:2022wvx, Bagchi:2022emh} \footnote{These references built the correspondence between 3D Carrollian and 2D celestial.
+Fortunately, in our case, although the spatial dimension is reduced by one, this dictionary remains valid, as the transform for time is independent of the spatial dimensions.}.